 M. There are the stubborn “my mind is made up, don’t confuse me with the facts” types.

-N. There are people who like to entertain with far-out conspiracy theories.
+N. There are people who like to draw attention with far-out conspiracy theories.

 O. For some it is an emotional reaction from fear their established way of life will have to change.